pythonai170624/pages/homework/4_hw.md

 You want to:

-Reduce the number of features used by the model.
+Reduce the number of features used by the model

-Encourage the model to automatically set some coefficients to zero (effectively removing those features).
+Encourage the model to automatically set some coefficients to zero (effectively removing those features)

 Which regularization method should you use?